 “He was always fully dressed.
 I had the idea that he never got undressed for bed.”

-Although it isn’t really known how he got the number, on June 6 Ray, while he was staying at the Pax Hotel, mysteriously telephoned Ian Colvin, a senior journalist at the Daily Telegraph and asked him for a contact who could help him to become a mercenary.
+It was never revealed how he got the number, but on June 6 while staying at the Pax Hotel, Ray mysteriously telephoned Ian Colvin, a senior journalist at the Daily Telegraph and asked him for a contact who could help him to become a mercenary.
 Colvin offered an address in Brussels and it was to there Ray was heading when he was arrested at Heathrow two days later.

 There must have been a rugby scrum of reporters around these phone boxes outside Bow Street Magistrates Court, June 14 1968

-He was initially charged at Cannon Row police station with possessing a forged passport and having a firearm without a certificate but on June 14th James Earl Ray entered the witness box at Bow Street Magistrates Court for his extradition hearing.
-He flatly denied that he had killed Martin Luther King.
-Roger Frisby, his British lawyer asked him these questions:
+Ray was charged at Cannon Row police station with possessing a forged passport and having a firearm without a certificate but on June 14th when he entered the witness box at Bow Street Magistrates Court for his extradition hearing, he flatly denied that he had killed Martin Luther King.
+Roger Frisby, his British lawyer, asked him these questions:

 “Are you the man who was arrested at London Airport?